-I was beyond confused when I moved to Carroll Gardens and realized it has no post office.
-I do everything by mail, and I’m almost never home when the packages come.
+I was beyond confused when I moved to Carroll Gardens back in 2006 and realized there was no post office that doesn’t require a major hike.
+I do everything by mail, and I’m never home when the packages come.
 Tracking down packages at the post office in Red Hook at one point seemed to take over my life.
-I’ll never forget hiking there with my infant in a stroller through a foot of snow on an icy day back in 2006 to get a package my mother was freaking out that I hadn’t yet received weeks after she sent it–crossing all that traffic, wandering down a somewhat deserted street to a messy, tiny post office where postal agents sat behind bullet-proof glass… I thought to myself, “This can’t be right.”
+I’ll never forget traversing there with my infant in a stroller through a foot of snow on an icy day with sleet slapping my face to get a package my mother was freaking out about because I hadn’t received it; crossing all that traffic, wandering down a somewhat deserted street to a messy, tiny post office where postal agents sat behind bullet-proof glass… I thought to myself, “This can’t be right.”

-Enter Omar Ali’s mail shop, the Cobble Hill Variety, on Henry between Degraw and Sackett, South Brooklyn Post’s Business of the Month for February, 2010.
+Enter Omar Ali’s mail shop, the Cobble Hill Variety, on Henry between Degraw and Sackett.

 Omar, a father of two little boys who lives in Kensington, opened his shop in the Spring of 2006 with his brother, Suhaib.
-The shop is pretty cluttered with stuff, yes, and might not display much curb appeal, and may require a walk.
-But the young brothers, 28 and 20, take customer service to the next level—they remember names and faces and get packages boxed up and sent out quickly.
+The shop is pretty cluttered with stuff, yes, and might not display much curb appeal, and may require a walk depending on where you are.
+But Omar and Suhaib take customer service to the next level—they remember names and faces and get packages boxed up and sent out quickly.
 Your name will go into their system with frequently used addresses, making shipping easy.
 The shop mails boxes via FedEx and through the U.S. Postal Service, with a small surcharge, and you can have UPS packages delivered there.
 They also have printing, in color and black and white, and in almost any size, as well as fax, copy and Internet service.

 I’ve emailed things to Cobble Hill Variety when my printer was out, to print there, and also scanned things in at the shop.
 Omar will email the digital file to your personal email.
 It’s very handy if you work at home and only sometimes need fax, scanning, copying and printing.
 The charge for service always seems inexpensive, as opposed to some other mail shops, where you can get sticker shock.

-Omar and Suhaib are there every day, from 9 to 7 on weekdays and 10 to 6 on weekends.
+Omar and Suhaib are there every day, from 9 or 10 to 7 or 8 on weekdays and 10 to 6 on weekends.
 So you don’t have to worry about packages getting turned away or left on a lonely stoop.

 With so many locals working from home, Omar and Suhaib have transitioned the shop into a basic office and mail supply store that also carries Crayola stuff for kids, some stationary and wrapping paper, and lots of cell phone accessories.